 - 100% Completion: The entire point of this game.

-- Bragging Rights Reward/Cosmetic Award: Pretty much the whole game, but especially the "Too Much Free Time" achievement, which you get for getting every other achievement in the game.
+- Bragging Rights Reward: Pretty much the whole game, but especially the "Too Much Free Time" achievement, which you get for getting every other achievement in the game.

-- Double Jump: Attempting to do so in the first two games is an achievement in itself.
+- Double Jump: Attempting to do so in the second game is an achievement in itself.
 It's really available in the third game, and trying to triple-jump gets an achievement.

-- Gotta Catch 'Em All: This is pretty much the whole point of the game, to get all the achievements.
+- Gotta Catch Them All: This is pretty much the whole point of the game, to get all the achievements.
 You even get an achievement for getting an achievement!

-- Also, one of the achievements is for visiting the hint page
+- Guide Dang It!: One of the achievements is for visiting the hint page.

 - Several achievements are for changing the elephant's colour, but you're not told how to do this.